 Although leaving a legacy bequest in your will or trust is the simplest and most popular ways to make a planned gift, there are many other planned giving strategies that may be helpful or more suitable to your needs;

 Charitable Gift Annuity

 A charitable gift annuity is an irrevocable contract in which you exchange a gift of cash or securities for a fixed lifetime income stream for yourself and/or a loved one.
 By participating in this program, you can make a significant gift to the Parent-Child Home Program and at the same time receive a lifetime income stream.
 You may also receive an immediate income tax deduction and favorable capital gains tax treatment.

-In general, this planned giving option is for donors age 65 years and older who contribute a minimum of $5,000.
+In general, this planned giving option is for donors 65 years and older who contribute a minimum of $5,000.
 There is, however, another option for younger donors, called a deferred gift annuity.
-Payments begin at a point in the future specified by the donor, but cannot start until after the named annuitant (you and/or your loved one) attains age 65.
+Payments begin at a point in the future specified by the donor, but cannot start until after the named annuitant (you and/or your loved one) is age 65.